 Young Ran Lee is an artist and ceramicist living and working in Italy.
 Her work explores sculptural and architectural objects combined by wheel-throwing and hand-building.
 She focuses on the observation of consumed, abandoned, degraded, fragmented and scattered objects of urban environments, transforming them with an intuitive approach.
 Each piece is like a walk in megalithic sites in a distant era.

 What have you rebelled against in the past, and what are you rebelling against now?

-My rebellion could be seen as a refuse of all traditions and modern conventions.
+My rebellion could be seen as a refusal of all traditions and modern conventions.
 My intention when I make my works is to give them a kind of mysterious meaning like a ritual object coming from a distant era.

 Do you need to be a rebel to enjoy your bowls?

 Not at all, my aim is to create consciousness through the use of unusual objects.

 Do you think tableware can still be improved?
 If yes, in what way?

 Yes, it would be made by many different, unconventional and even yet unimaginable materials.

 What was the inspiration for your Steinbeisser series?

 My inspiration comes from a virtual walk in a megalithic site.